DanRHenry/PTSB_Jan_2023/lecture/unit_5/GeneralNotes/servers.md

 - This tells our local repository to ignore the node_modules folder when we push and backup our code to GitHub
 - When cloning down a project that ignores items: run the command "npm install" to acquire all dependencies/files needed.

+4. To double check that we can use the command "nodemon" to start the server, run the command `npm install --save-dev nodemon`
 ---

 ## API vs. Server